Architecture of London: Georgian (1714–1811)

-The Georgian era (1714–1830) saw substantial economic and colonial expansion as Britain emerged as a global trading power with London as its centre.
+The Georgian era (1714–1830) saw substantial economic and colonial expansion as the Britain Empire emerged as a global trading power with London as its centre.
 This wealth flowed readily into London through its port, with shipping infrastructure being dramatically modernised and expanded in the late-Georgian period with the construction of several enclosed docks.
 This increased wealth was reflected in London's rapid growth in population during this period, which surpassed one million people for the first time in 1801.
 As a result, the city sprawled, with substantial new development in the west of the city such as at Bloomsbury, Marylebone, Mayfair and Kensington.
 This development was frequently centred around the construction of terraces and fashionable new squares like Grosvenor Square and Bedford Square, becoming the home of the burgeoning middle classes that emerged from Britain's new mercantile economy.
 New working-class neighbourhoods associated with industry and shipping also appeared in the late-Georgian era, particularly in the east such as at Limehouse and Shadwell and with the construction of new bridges across the Thames in the mid-18th-century, the first since the early Middle Ages, the city also began to spread significantly south of the river.